ssmythe/learn_spanish/README.md

 ## Books: Wonder Readers Spanish Emergent series

 These beginning reader books are excellent for building reading skills, vocabulary, and grammar.
 Each reader is between 8 to 16 pages long.
-There are pictures most every pages to give context and clues as to what's going on.
+There are pictures most every page to give context and clues as to what's going on.

 # Method for Learning Stories